Pop0097/Todo_List/README.md

 # Todo_List

-To do list built using React JS
+To do list built using React JS.

+This app was built while following the tutorial by [The Net Ninja](https://www.youtube.com/watch?v=uLHFPt9B2Os&list=PL4cUxeGkcC9ixPU-QkScoRBVxtPPzVjrQ&index=9)

 # Inspiration